george-bryan/CM1/README-GPU.md

     execcasper -l select=1:ncpus=1:ngpus=1 -l gpu_type=v100 -l walltime=01:00:00

-This will allocated an interactive job where CM1 can be executed simplying by executing the command.
+This will allocated an interactive job where CM1 can be executed simplying by executing the command in the 'run' directory.

 ```
 ./cm1.exe